gih6/CS1660_Final_Project/README.md

 Reference to Docker File: https://learnwell.medium.com/how-to-dockerize-a-java-gui-application-bce560abf62a

 Note: MainJFrame.java was used with NetBeans that auto generates a large portion of the code to create the GUI

-Can see in code would throw an error if cannot connect to correct credentials.
-Note the JSON file itself is still locally stored on my computer and in the docker container created and stored locally on my machine.